alextanhongpin/database-design/tags.md

 A solution that stores the array of tags (denormalization) as well as creating a junction table with triggers.
 FIX, only delete if counter reaches zero.

+Todo: we probably don't need the junction table.
+Just the tags table, and the entity with the tags column will do.
 ```sql
 create table if not exists pg_temp.posts (
 	id int generated always as identity,